DirtyHarryLYL/HAKE-Action/README.md

 git clone -b Instance-level-HAKE-Action https://github.com/DirtyHarryLYL/HAKE-Action.git
 ```

 2.Download **dataset** and **pre-trained weights**.
 The detection results (person and object boudning boxes) are collected from [iCAN](http://chengao.vision/iCAN/).)
 And the part bounding boxes have been attached to the detection results.
-We show how to generate part bounding boxes with human bounding box and pose in [script/part_box_generation.py](https://github.com/DirtyHarryLYL/HAKE-Action/blob/Instance-level-HAKE-Action/script/part_box_generation.py).
+We show how to generate part bounding boxes with a toy example by [script/part_box_generation.py](https://github.com/DirtyHarryLYL/HAKE-Action/blob/Instance-level-HAKE-Action/script/part_box_generation.py).

 ```
 chmod +x ./script/Dataset_download.sh